Chapter 14 More about data manipulations: merging, reshaping and cleaning data

 In the dplyr section we discussed a large class of data manipulation operations, such as selecting variables, filtering observations, arranging data in certain order and computing new values.
 Here we add additional operations: reshaping.

-14.1 Merging data: joins
+14.1 Merging data

 When working with real-world data, you’ll often find that that data is stored across multiple files or across multiple data frames.
 This is done for a number of reasons.
 For one, it can help to reduce memory usage.
-For example, if you had a data frame containing information on students enrolled in different courses, then you can store information about each course, such as the instructor’s name, meeting time, and classroom, in a separate data frame.
+For example, if you have information on students enrolled in different courses, then you can store information about each course, such as the instructor’s name, meeting time, and classroom, in a separate data frame.
 This saves a lot of space, otherwise you have to duplicate that information for every student who takes the same course.
 You may also want to keep your data better organized by having student information in one file, and course information in another.
 This separation and organization of data is a core concern in the design of relational databases.

-Below, we discuss how to combine such separately organized information into a single data frame.
+This section discusses how to combine such separately organized information into a single data frame.

 14.1.1 Combining data frames